Franklin Street Complete Streets

 Are any traffic calming measures being considered for incorporation into this design?
 I'm particularly interested in the possibility of raised intersections being used for this purpose.

-Margie Menard asked over 2 years ago
+Margie Menard asked almost 3 years ago

 We currently have painted bump-outs in the preliminary design, but can look into raised intersections and/or speed tables.
 Thank you for your comment.